timothymcmackin/public-api-javascript-sdk/docs/AudioApi.md

 **Get the details of audio collections**

 This endpoint gets more detailed information about a collection, including the number of items in it and when it was last updated.
-To get the tracks in collections, use &#x60;GET /audio/collections/{id}/items&#x60;.
+To get the tracks in collections, use `GET /audio/collections/{id}/items`.

-### Example
+### Example {#getSoundbox-example}

 ```javascript
 const sstk = require('shutterstock-api');